 It is against the law for California employers to pay employees less than the minimum wage.
 If your employer violates California’s minimum wage laws, you can recover the money owed in a wage/hour lawsuit or a wage and hour class action lawsuit.2

-In 2020, the statewide minimum wage in California is $13.00 per hour (or $12.00 per hour for employers with 25 or fewer employees).
-However, many cities and counties in California have a minimum wage that is higher than the state minimum.
-If you work in a city or county with a higher minimum wage, your employer must pay the higher local minimum wage.3
+In 2024, the statewide minimum wage in California is $16.00 per hour.3 However, many cities and counties in California have a minimum wage that is higher than the state minimum.
+If you work in a city or county with a higher minimum wage, your employer must pay the higher local minimum wage.4

-Under California overtime law, employers are required to pay non-exempt employees overtime for work over the maximum number of hours.5
+Under California overtime law, employers are required to pay non-exempt employees overtime pay for work over the maximum number of hours of work.5

 Non-exempt employees who do not have an alternative workweek schedule are entitled to overtime pay if they work: